Lumi-supercomputer/lumi-userguide/docs/software/lumi-o/accessing-lumi-o.md

 # Using Lumi-O from LUMI supercomputer

 At the moment the tools for using object storage services are not by default installed in LUMI.
 In this document we describe how you can install commonly used object storage clients to LUMI and how to configure connection to LUMI-O object storage services.
-In this document, you will come across the allas a lot, this is because, Allas is CSC's object storage system and this guide borrows its software.

 ## Installing Object Storage tools for Lumi-O

 In this example we do the installation to the _/project_ area in Lumi so that all project members can utilize these tools.
 In this example we use example project _462000008_.
 Please use your own project number when installing these tools for your own use.

 Once you have logged in to Lumi, move to the _/project_ disk area and make there a directory called _lumi-o_.